 - Preheat the oven to 350 F (180 C), grease, or line a 5x9 inch (14x23 cm) loaf pan with parchment paper.

-- In a medium bowl, whisk together the applesauce, sugar, orange zest, fresh orange juice, dairy-free milk, and vanilla.
+- In a medium bowl, whisk together the sugar, unsweetened applesauce, orange zest, fresh orange juice, dairy-free milk, and vanilla.
 Mix to combine.

 - In a large bowl whisk together the whole-wheat flour, cinnamon, baking powder, baking soda, and salt.